stevendborrelli/function-deletion-protection/README.md

 The Usage will block deletion requests.
 See [Usages](https://docs.crossplane.io/latest/managed-resources/usages/) for more information.

-This function requires Crossplane version 2.0 or higher, which includes the new `protection.crossplane.io` API Group.
+By default v2 Usages are created using the `protection.crossplane.io` API Group in Crossplane version 2.0 or higher.
+The function has the ability to generate v1 Usages by setting `enableV1Mode: true` in the function `Input`.

 ## Overview